COURSE NUMBER | COURSE NAME | REQUIREMENTS |

 Online: FRIT-F 100 FRIT-F 150 FRIT-F 200 FRIT-F 250 | Elementary French I (Online) Elementary French II (Online) Second Year French I (Online) Second Year French II (Online) | Student Acknowledges: 1.
 I have completed the prerequisite for this class or have tested into this level.
 2. This class requires more time spent studying on my own than the in person class.
 3. I have the extra time in my schedule to devote to this class.
 4. I must be responsible to study the material on my own, which would be transmitted in an on person class through face-to-face lectures and activities.
 If I have questions on the material, I must be responsible for getting in touch with my instructor virtually to ask for help.
 5. My virtual attendance at one of the two offered online class meetings each week is mandatory and I must attend. |

-FRIT-M 112 | Italian through Music | Accelerated course of Elementary Italian.
+FRIT-M 112 Or FRIT-M 115 | Italian through Music Accelerated Elementary Italian | Accelerated course of Elementary Italian.
 Covers the material from FRIT-M 100 and M 150.
 Especially recommended for students interested in minoring/majoring in Italian.
 Student Acknowledges/Possesses: 1.
 Previous experience with foreign language (especially a Romance language) 2.
 Two hours/night on homework expected 3.
 Good study habits and self-discipline needed |

 Online: FRIT-M 100 FRIT-M 150 FRIT-M 200 FRIT-M 250 | Elementary Italian I (online) Elementary Italian II (online) Intermediate Italian I (online) Intermediate Italian II (online) | Student Acknowledges: 1.
 I have completed the prerequisite for this class or have tested into this level.
 2. This class requires more time spent studying on my own than the in person class.
 3. I have the extra time in my schedule to devote to this class.
 4. I must be responsible to study the material on my own, which would be transmitted in an on person class through face-to-face lectures and activities.
 If I have questions on the material, I must be responsible for getting in touch with my instructor virtually to ask for help.
 5. My virtual attendance at one of the two offered online class meetings each week is mandatory and I must attend. |

-HISP-S100 HISP-S 251 HISP-S 281 HISP-S 309 | Elementary Spanish Intermediate Spanish for Heritage Speakers (P: S200 or appropriate placement score).
+HISP-S 100 HISP-S 251 HISP-S 281 HISP-S 309 | Elementary Spanish Intermediate Spanish for Heritage Speakers (P: S200 or appropriate placement score).
 Students who place into S251 but want to take S250 instead will need to set up permission to enroll.
 Advanced Spanish for Heritage Speakers (P: HISP-S 251 or appropriate placement score).
 Students who place into S281 but want to take S250 instead will need to set up permission to enroll.
 Spanish Writing for Heritage Speaker (P: HISP-S181 or appropriate placement score) | No more than a year (2 sem.) of Spanish in high school.
 Have them complete the online permission form.
 Please do not override placement exam results.
 Heritage classes are for heritage students, who grew up speaking/hearing Spanish at home or in their communities, and should have taken the Spanish Placement Test for Heritage Speakers.
 Scale: - 597-702 goes into HISP-S 251

 - 703-930 goes into HISP-S 281